How is birth helped by having a doula?

 Yes, the team at ABQ Doulas is made up of professionally trained and certified doulas.

 Does a doula replace my partner?

-Some Moms are concerned that having a doula will displace the partner or interfere with the intimacy of the birth experience.
+Some partners may feel concerned that a doula will displace them or interfere with the intimacy of the birth experience.
 We would be horrified if we did this!
-Your partner has a very special role in childbirth.
-They have an intimate knowledge of you and will be able to tune in and support you in a unique way.
-We are there to help both of you have the birth you desire.
-Having doula support helps make sure that the partner’s needs are also met (food, drink, rest, encouragement, time for phone calls and bathroom breaks) Having a doula can enable each partner to participate at their own comfort level and reduce stress.
-The partner may or may not want to be the major source of emotional, physical and information support for the woman.
+Your partner has a very special role in childbirth, they have an intimate knowledge of you and will be able to tune in and support you in a unique way.
+Having doula support helps make sure that the partner’s needs are also met (food, drink, rest, encouragement, time for phone calls, and bathroom breaks).
+Having a doula can enable each partner to participate at their own comfort level and reduce stress.
 Every family has their own dynamic and we work with yours.
-This is one of the most important topics discussed during your ABQ Doula prenatal visits.
 A doula can allow you and your partner to relax more fully and focus on each other, rather than trying to recall everything you learned in class or in books.
 A doula will also offer suggestions or demonstrate comfort measures for the partner so they can participate with a greater sense of usefulness.

 What happens if you miss my birth or I have a C-section?

 When you choose us as your doulas we will go over all the different contingency plans we have in place for such events.
 We can still support you through a C- section.
 And we try to be very flexible when unusual circumstances crop up.